anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Number of injuries depending on Winter maintenance

 The plot above was something that really caught my attention.
-I find it pretty disturbing that we're losing lives due to " bargaining ".
-Here im plotting the same graph but instead of all outcomes that lead dead, we're looking at all the accidents that lead to injuries.
-Again we can see that the roads that aren't maintained are causing lots of potential harm and have a substantial risk of fatality.
+I find it pretty disturbing that we’re losing lives due to “ bargaining “.
+Here I'm plotting the same graph but instead of all outcomes that lead dead, we’re looking at all the accidents that lead to injuries.
+Again we can see that the roads that aren’t maintained are causing lots of potential harm and have a substantial risk of fatality.

 ``` r
 acc_wc <- accidents_ %>%